background image for GxP Lifeline

 GxP Lifeline

-Optimizing Pharma CMO Supply Chains: 3 Steps to Boost Flexibility
+Optimizing Life Sciences CMO Supply Chains: 3 Steps to Boost Flexibility

 MasterControl’s latest articles on CMO’s Supply Chain Management Challenges and their solutions.

 Every supply chain is unique.
-However, when it comes to pharmaceutical contract manufacturing supply chains, one common trait stands out – they’re all predictably unpredictable.
-To effectively respond to the inevitable batch of unforeseen disruptions that will come their way, contract manufacturing organizations (CMOs) and contract development manufacturing organizations (CDMOs) must demonstrate flexibility to the highest degree.
-Fortunately, there are practical improvements that can enhance the flexibility of CMO supply chains and help pharma companies adapt quickly to new challenges that may arise.
+However, when it comes to life sciences contract manufacturing supply chains, one common trait stands out – they're all predictably unpredictable.
+The contract manufacturing in life sciences sector continues to evolve rapidly, driven by technological advancement, changing regulatory requirements, and evolving sponsor needs.
+To effectively respond to inevitable disruptions, contract manufacturing organizations (CMOs) and contract development manufacturing organizations (CDMOs) must demonstrate unprecedented flexibility.

 Step 1: Improve End-to-End Visibility With CMO Management Software

-Flexibility is dependent on the visibility an organization has into the entire CMO supply chain.
-However, disconnected systems hinder a pharma company's ability to share data and collaborate with suppliers, which has a negative impact on visibility and transparency.
+Flexibility depends on visibility across the entire CMO supply chain.
+However, disconnected systems hinder data sharing and collaboration with suppliers, negatively impacting transparency.

-• Identifying serious quality issues and their respective corrective actions.
+• Identify and track quality issues and corrective actions.

 Step 2: Continuously Assess CMO Supply Chain Risks

-Deloitte recommends four key actions for developing a resilient CMO supply chain strategy to better manage supply risk:
+Combating these uncertainties requires a solid strategy for supply chain resiliency.
+Deloitte recommends four key actions for developing a resilient CMO supply chain strategy:

-• Conduct thorough assessments of supply and supplier risks.
+• Conduct thorough supply and supplier risk assessments.

 • Increase supply redundancy through multi-source awards.